Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Generation

 \subsubsection{GAN/VAE-based methods}

-A number of text-to-speech models employ popular generative frameworks, such GANs and VAEs, either alone or in combination with more recent developments in the field.
+A number of text-to-speech models employ popular generative frameworks \cite{Casanova-ICML-2022,Kim-ICML-2021,Tan-TPAMI-2024,Lee-ICLR-2023}, such GANs and VAEs, either alone or in combination with more recent developments in the field.
 Kim \etal~\cite{Kim-ICML-2021} propose an end-to-end TTS framework that augments variational inference with normalizing flows and uses an adversarial training procedure to enhance the representation potential.
 The method of Casanova \etal~\cite{Casanova-ICML-2022} constructs on the previous model, introducing new procedures, such as the concatenation of language embeddings with the ones of the input characters to allow training in a multilingual fashion.

 In \cite{Tan-TPAMI-2024}, the authors introduce new modules to develop NaturalSpeech, another VAE-based TTS.
 A differentiable durator is used to improve the duration prediction, a memory mechanism simplifies the waveform reconstruction, and a bidirectional prior/posterior module improves the prior from text, while simplifying the posterior from speech.
 Lee~\etal~\cite{Lee-ICLR-2023} present a GAN-based vocoder that improves the generator by introducing anti-aliased feature representation and periodic non-linearities, delivering state-of-the-art results and robustness for out-of-distribution scenarios, such as novel languages and speakers.